July 2022 / INVESTMENT INSIGHTS

 Allocation skewed towards mega-caps

-Currently there are 730 Chinese companies listed in the MSCI China Index (as at 31 July 2021) – yet the investable universe comprises more than 5,500 listed stocks.
-In short, the index is not an accurate representation of the opportunity set.
-With such a large investment universe it is perhaps surprising then to note that the largest 100 stocks, by market cap, account for a staggering 71% of the MSCI China Index.
+Currently, there are approximately 750 Chinese companies listed in the MSCI China Index – but that only equates to around 12.5% of the total investable universe.
+In short, the index is not an accurate representation of the full opportunity set.
+Furthermore, the largest 100 stocks by market cap account for around a staggering 70% of the MSCI China Index.

 Fig. 1: Market cap breakdown by stock count

 Even within dedicated China equity funds, data reveals that they tend to gravitate towards this small subset of the market.
-Taking an average across the largest funds in the Morningstar China funds sector, almost 60% of their assets is invested in these mega-cap names.
-The remaining 5,400+ companies – an incredible 98% of the investable market – are being largely ignored.
+Taking an average across the largest funds in the Morningstar China funds sector, over 50% of their assets is invested in these mega-cap names.
+The remaining 6,000+ companies – an incredible 99% of the investable market – are being largely ignored.
 While many of these mega-caps will have rewarded investors and remain sound companies, it is this overlooked section of the market where we believe many of the investable success stories of tomorrow lie.

 A-shares still under-represented